stevillis/stationeryllis/README.md

 # Stationeryllis

 An Stationery Store app made with Django, Postgres and React.
-You can run this project locally or access the [Live Demo](http://stationeryllis.herokuapp.com/) hosted on Heroku.
+You can run this project locally or access the [Live Demo](http://stationeryllis.herokuapp.com/) hosted on Heroku using the credentials:
+- User: guest
+- Password: @stationeryllis

 ---